 - We commit to addressing the negative consequences of using short-term contracts for the retention and progression of staff in academia, particularly women.

 - We commit to tackling the discriminatory treatment often experienced by transgender people.

 - We acknowledge that advancing gender equality demands commitment and action from all levels of the organisation and in particular active leadership from those in senior roles.

 - We commit to making and mainstreaming sustainable structural and cultural changes to advance gender equality, recognising that initiatives and actions that support individuals alone will not sufficiently advance equality.

 - All individuals have identities shaped by several different factors.
 We commit to considering the intersection of gender and other factors wherever possible.

 How is this being achieved at USC?

-A USC Self-Assessment Team (SAT) was established in late 2016 to oversee the implementation of the Athena SWAN initiative at USC.
-Chaired by Professor John Bartlett, the USC SAT embeds gender balance; cultural diversity; primary caring responsibilities; broad representation from across USC; and a mix of academic/professional staff and students.
+USC has formed a Self-Assessment Team (SAT) to oversee the implementation of the Athena SWAN initiative.
+Chaired by Professor Tim Wess, the USC SAT embeds gender balance; cultural diversity; primary caring responsibilities; broad representation from across USC; and a mix of academic/professional staff and students.